Our Financial District Apartments

 The Financial District is one of the most historic locations in New York.
 It was one of the first areas to be developed in the city and has a stunning architectural presence.
 Many consider “FiDi” to be a business locale, and it is!
-However, the area now offers Financial District apartments and more New Yorkers are calling this neighborhood home.
+However, more New Yorkers are calling this neighborhood home.

 Where is the Financial District?